suryakantamangaraj/NISTProjects/README.md

 ### 6. Misc MATLAB Work
 - A collection of miscellaneous MATLAB projects and scripts covering various topics and applications.

-### 7. Oracle
+### 7. DBMS
-- Projects related to Oracle database management, including SQL queries, database design, and more.
+- Projects related to Oracle database management system, including SQL queries, database design, and more.

 ## Installation
 To clone this repository, use the following command: